AlexBlandin/GreenbookClub/problems.md

 Note: Solutions via proxy, i.e. "Invent a reflective surface to look at yourself" or "Invent a machine that tells you your eye colour" are not acceptable.
-This is a logic riddle!
+This is a logic puzzle!

-# Problem 2: (Last seen 2020-10-27)
+# Baby Boom (Last seen 2020-10-27)

 In the new post-apocalyptic world, the world queen is desperately concerned about the birth rate.
 Therefore, she decrees that all families should ensure